philosowaffle/peloton-to-garmin/mkdocs/docs/install/github-action.md

 | `P2G_GARMIN__PASSWORD`  | The password that you use to log into Garmin                         |

 #### Action Permissions

+In order for our newly created Action to run, we need to ensure it has the right permissions configured.

 1. From your forked copy of P2G, click the `Settings` tab
 1. Navigate to the settings for `Actions > General`